How To Write A Book Description That Sells Books

 Summary

-There is no secret formula, and every author will have a different take on how to write a book description.
+There is no secret formula; every author will have a different take on a book description.

-However, there is one fact that is certain.
-You only have a few seconds to win over a book buyer.
+However, one fact is certain: You only have a few seconds to win over a book buyer.

 When you focus on this truth, it will clarify your thinking and make you analyze every single word you use.